Sean John: History

 In 2004, Sean John invested in the high-end label Zac Posen.

 In October 2008, the company purchased streetwear lifestyle brand Enyce from Liz Claiborne for $20 million.

-Combs' FIFI Award-winning fragrance, Unforgivable, was joined by Sean John fragrance I AM KING in November 2008.
-On November 24, 2008, he unveiled a new Times Square billboard for the I Am King line to replace his iconic Sean John ad.
+Combs' FIFI Award-winning perfume, Unforgivable, was joined by Sean John fragrance I AM KING in November 2008.

 In May 2010, Sean John made a distribution agreement with Macy's department store in which Macy's and Macys.com would be the sole distributor of Sean John sportswear at the retail and online level.
 As part of this agreement, Sean John and Macy's expanded the Sean John brand's distribution to many more Macy's stores and entered into exclusive marketing partnerships with the NBA.
+In November 2023, it was announced that Macy's was pulling all Sean John clothing from their department and online stores, due to Combs' sexual assault allegations, effectively ending their partnership with Combs.